baardev/LLM/gpt-2-simple/intro.md

 **───────────────────────────────────────────────**

 1. Increased **CONSUMER_DEMAND** produces **CHANGES** in **PRODUCTION & OVERHEAD** resulting in **GROWTH**.
-   1. Just as acceleration implies the possibility of negative acceleration (deceleration), implicit in the concept of GROWTH is negative growth.
+   1. Just as ACCELERATION implies the possibility of negative ACCELERATION (DECELERATION), implicit in the concept of GROWTH is negative growth.
 2. If a **PRODUCTION & OVERHEAD** is not driven by **CONSUMER_DEMAND**, then there is no **GROWTH**.
 3. **PRODUCTION & OVERHEAD** can exist without **CONSUMER_DEMAND**, but there will be no **MARKETCAP** or **GROWTH** without **CONSUMER_DEMAND**.
 4. **CONSUMER_DEMAND** is the cause, **GROWTH** is the immediate and disequilibriated effect.